JCox06/VoteMod/README.md

 done through a voting-like system.
 This mechanic allows standard players to take administrative actions on a server.

-These actions can be: ban, unban, mute, and unmute.
+The current actions are ban and unban but many more are being planned!

 #### <u>Disclaimer and info</u>
 This is a small project that I hope to work on.
 I'm going to be honest, although the plugin